betagouv/service-national-universel/terraform/README.md

 ## Credentials

-To use terraform to manage de SNU infrastructure, several access are required.
+To use terraform to manage the SNU infrastructure, several access are required.

 ### Backend/Postgres credentials